All Episodes

 They're all over the place.

-And they're joining Tea Party groups, and they're working at the grassroots.
+And they're joining Tea Party groups and they're working at the grassroots.

 But in a way, it's kind of good because the Obama people now sit and live in a false reality where he's still the Messiah.

-He's still loved and adored, still considered the smartest guy in the world, and they think that everybody looks at Republicans and Romney as a bunch of idiots and hicks and and uh mean rich people that say that's the that's the lie they tell themselves, it's the lie they live.
+And they think that everybody looks at Republicans and Romney as a bunch of idiots and hicks and mean rich people.

 Obama believes it.

-Here's here's Tom Teeves.
+Here's Tom Teeves.

-It may be Tevis, I don't I don't know how he pronounces it.
+I don't know how he pronounces it.

-It was on Anderson Cooper 360 last night on CNN.
+He was on Anderson Cooper 360 last night on CNN.

-And this is what Tom Teeves, father of a young man that died, uh said talking about the gunman on TV.
+And this is what Tom Teeves, father of a young man that died, said talking about the gunman on TV.

 I would like to see CNN come out with a policy that said, moving forward, we're not going to talk about the government.

-We always say, why, why, and we never know why.
+We always say, why, why?

-Well, we got enough data.
+But we got enough data.

 Let's start figuring out why.

-And I'll guarantee one of them is because they want to be on television, they want to be infamous.
+And I'll guarantee one of them is because they want to be on television.

 Exactly.